Little Gold Stars.

 Look.
 We all have our limits.
 But half the fun of this whole living thing is finding ours.
 And figuring out ways to push them.

 Whatever you choose to do, you don’t have to be perfect.
 You don’t have to be the best.
 Mediocre at everything is better than a mind-numbing, resistant, refusal to change.

 Little by little, you can learn.
 You can grow.

 It’s embarrassing sometimes.
 Adding new little wrinkles to this well-protected noggin of mine often makes me feel like a child.
-Except I could wait around all day for that little gold and a pat on the back — an applaud for my efforts — but it’s never going to come.
+Except I could wait around all day for that little gold star and a pat on the back — an applaud for my efforts — but it’s never going to come.